vishvAsa/notes/biology/organism/phenes/health/food/eating/Fasting.md

 ## Muscle loss
+- Fasting results in muscle loss.
+Even intermittent fasting - especially if exercising-breakfast gap is long. ([PA2022](https://www.youtube.com/watch?v=jKyYvna5VjA&t=225s))
-- Resistance training during long fasts helps maintain muscle mass
+- Strenth training during long fasts helps maintain muscle mass
 - Obese individuals will retain muscle longer than lean people (due to higher non-muscle Pr stores)
 - 5+ days on, you will start to lose some muscle
 - Some muscle loss is acceptable